 Examples: You’ve been thinking, maybe for a loooong time, about:

 - taking a class: on cooking, dancing, economics, carpentry, self-employment, yoga

-- doing some coaching with that Alex Baisley fellow. ;)
+- doing some work with that Alex Baisley fellow. ;)

 - starting your own business, or revolutionizing the one you have.